Laurie Keller: The Scrambled States of America

 Keller's first book, The Scrambled States of America, was released by Henry Holt Books for Young Readers in 1998.
-Uncle Sam tells the story about the 50 states of America becoming bored of where they are and organizing a party, where the states meet each other, hit it off, and decide to trade places.
-The states enjoy their new locations, and Nevada and Mississippi fall in love.
-But soon they become tired and want to move back to where they were before.
+Uncle Sam tells the story about Kansas, one of the 50 states of America becoming bored of where he is and organizing a party with Nebraska, Iowa, Missouri and Illinois, where the states meet each other and decide to trade places.
+The states enjoy their new locations (Nevada and Mississippi fall in love as a result.)
+But soon they become uncomfortable and want to move back to where they were before.

-Publishers Weekly gave the book a positive review, noting that "[i]t's hard to imagine a more engaging (or comical) way to learn the 50 states and their locations."
+Publishers Weekly gave the book a positive review, noting that "it's hard to imagine a more engaging (or comical) way to learn the 50 states and their locations."